astronomer/docs/astro/runtime-version-lifecycle-policy.md

 For the smoothest, out-of-the-box Airflow experience, we strongly recommend and default to non-`base` images in your project's `Dockerfile`.
 These images incorporate Docker ONBUILD commands to copy and scaffold your Astro project directory so you can more easily pass those files to the containers running each core Airflow component.
 For complex use cases that require additional customization, a `base` Astro Runtime image might work best.

-## Backport Policy for Bug and Security Fixes
+## Backport policy for bug and security fixes

 When Astronomer identifies a significant bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
 To avoid the impact of previously identified bugs, Astronomer recommends that you upgrade Astro Runtime if you are not using the latest stable version.